 All in all, this period of Avengers was a solidly crafted effort which serves as a handly baseline for what I expect from a superhero team book.
 As for why I’d rate it higher than Miller’s Daredevil, Byrne’s Fantastic Four, Simonson’s Thor, or Claremont’s X-Men?
 That’s rooted in levels of nostalgic affection and adoration of the franchise that I doubt I could ever fully articulate, even if I thought anyone wanted to read such hopelessly subjective nonsense.

-Instead, I’ll leave you with something from that three-and-a-half issue run upon whose magnificence we can call agree.
+Instead, I’ll leave you with something from that three-and-a-half year run upon whose magnificence we can call agree.